-"Careers That Work" Scholarship Program
+"Careers That Work!"
+Scholarship Program

 Everest participates, as a member, in the scholarship program "Careers That Work!" offered through the Northwest Career Colleges Federation.
-Each high school is provided a \$1000 tuition scholarship to be awarded by the high school and to be used at any private career school participating in the Careers That Work! program.
+Each high school is provided three \$1000 tuition scholarships to be awarded by the high school and to be used at any private career school participating in the Careers That Work! program.
 The program is designed to promote the vocational opportunities available to a high school graduate at a private career school.

-Washington Award for Vocational Excellence (WAVE)
+Washington Award For Vocational Excellence (WAVE)